-New research from the University of Manchester and Manchester Biomedical Research Centre has identified a link between COVID-19 and hearing loss.
-According to the researchers, it is not yet known why COVID-19 can cause these issues and more research is being done to accurately estimate the number and severity of COVID-related hearing disorders in the UK.
+New research from the University of Manchester and Manchester Biomedical Research Centre has identified a link between COVID-19 and a loss of hearing.
+According to the researchers, it is not yet known why COVID-19 can cause hearing loss and more research is being done to accurately estimate the number and severity of COVID-related hearing disorders in the UK.

 Dr Hilary Jones, GP and Medical Broadcaster, says: